-Join Jon Peck for an in-depth discussion in this video Hosting Git repositories with gitolite, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Hosting Git repositories with gitolite, part of Learning Linux for PHP Developers.

 Installation of gitolite requires a number of steps beyond the base software and installation.
 Lets start by connecting the SSH to our development environment and install the required packages.
 We can just use sudo app-get -y for yes.
 Install git and gitolite.
 It'll ask me for my password, and Ubuntu will install the packages.
 Now that the software's been installed, let's create the user that GitLite will be running as.